Trinity-Developers-Club/20DOOS_DSA/README.md

 - You can write solutions in C/C++/Java/Python/JS/etc... for Data Structure and Algorithms.
 - Follow file naming convention for all your pull requests.
 - While adding any content it should be inside its appropiate directory.
-- if there is any problem with inaccurate solution create an issue!
+- If there is any problem with inaccurate solution create an issue!

 ## How you can contribute to this repo

 - Repo contain folders of mostly used languages if not You may create.
 - You have to **add a folder** of your name in languge folder you are going to code.
 - You have to **add solution files** in your folder with proper defined question in `Comments` in starting of file and in readme.md of that folder.
-- you can **update existing solution** with a better one ( better complexity).
+- You can **update existing solution** with a better one ( better complexity).
 - Participants can even **add new Language** and solutions of their interest.
-- **solve issues** raised by other people or yourself.
+- **Solve issues** raised by other people or yourself.

 ## Steps For Contribution

     1. Fork this repo
     2. Star this repo
     3. Add a file ( txt/cpp ) inside appropriate folder
-    4. commit the code
+    4. Commit the code
     5. Make pull request

 ---